 Should this occur, sugar soap or oxalic acid can be used to effectively treat stains on internal walls.
 UV light will also effectively deal with any stains occurring to external walls given sufficient time.

-The products are truly sustainable, sourced from coppiced woodlands in the United Kingdom.
+The products are sourced from coppiced woodlands.
 Coppicing is a way of harvesting chestnut round wood without completely felling the tree.